 Day 7 – Sightsee in geothermal Rotorua

 Some of the best holidays are those when you can take your time to relax and explore.
-Spend the day enjoying the beauty of Rotorua; perhaps visit the Rotorua Museum – originally medicinal bathhouses but now home to many cultural artefacts – or go ziplining in a native forest.
+Spend the day enjoying the beauty of Rotorua; perhaps visit the Maori Arts and Crafts Centre at Te Puia and stroll the trail to Pohutu, the biggest naturally active geyser in the Southern Hemisphere – or go ziplining in a native forest.
 There’s plenty to see and do in this geothermal wonderland.

 Day 8 – Visit volcanic Tongariro National Park

 In the morning, explore geothermal hideaway, Orakei Korako, (place of adorning) a majestic land of silica terraces, bubbling mud pools and an enchanting Aladdin’s Cave, Ruatapu (sacred hole).
 No New Zealand North Island itinerary would be complete without a visit to Tongariro National Park – a place where Mother Nature is at her most impressive.
-Drive to the Chateau Tongariro, a grand heritage hotel, and spend the afternoon soaking up the views of huge volcanoes on a stroll through the park.
+Drive to Whakapapa village and spend the afternoon soaking up the views of huge volcanoes on a stroll through the park.

 Day 9 – Admire the Art Deco beauty of Napier & the Hawke’s Bay